-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing

-B: AMQP Programming Guide
+Eurex Clearing Messaging Interfaces Connectivity 1 3: AMQP Programming Guide

-As of 30.08.17

-Page 27 of 61

 For applications with only asynchronous message consumers, there exists an ExceptionListener interface behavior as follows.
 If a JMS provider detects a serious problem with a Connection object, it informs the Connection object's ExceptionListener, if one has been registered.
 It does this by calling the listener's onException method, passing it a JMSException argument describing the problem.
 In practice, when an exception listener is called, the connection is broken and the JMS service is no longer available for the connection.